Overlandcoder/odin_flight_booker/README.md

 # Flight Booker

-A mock web app that lets users search for and book one-way flights for up to 4 passengers.
+A modest Ruby on Rails web app that lets users search for and book one-way flights for up to 4 passengers.
 Built with Rails 7 and Ruby 3.1.2.

 View a live version [on Heroku](https://quiet-dusk-24650.herokuapp.com/).
+> **Note:** Due to being on Heroku's free plan, initial load time may be longer than expected.)

 ![alt text](homepage.png?raw=true "screenshot of Flight Booker home page")